Artwork by Ira Joel Haber

 The passengers now fled to the safety of the bus and craned through the windows to get a better glimpse of the drama outside.
 The old man was near hysterical.
 "Please, sirs, help us.
 Please, they've taken my grandson away.
 Oh please, don't be so hard hearted."

-"Give us two hundred rupees for seeing your child, and you can go!" screamed the Hijras.
+"Give us 200 rupees for seeing your child, and you can go!" screamed the Hijras.
 "Hey hero," they said to Patwari, "why don't you get the money?"

 Patwari spat on the dust but otherwise held his peace.
 Some of the bus passengers advised the old man to give the Hijras the money to avoid further harassment.